sobotka/AgX-S2O3/README.md

 # Where

-The concepte in this repository are found in:
+The concepts in this repository are found in:
 * Adobe Substance Painter
 * Autodesk VRed
 * Autodesk Alias Studio